 Treating your dog’s cyst is usually relatively straightforward, and recovery time is swift.
 Treatment will first depend on the number of cysts and the overall health of your beloved dog.
 If the cyst is new, the vet may wish to observe a while before undertaking any treatment.
 However, at a later date, the vet may opt to open and drain the cyst, and then treat it with a topical medication.

 If your dog’s cyst has ruptured by the time you have reached the vet’s, being concerned about infection and inflammation, they may opt to surgically remove the cyst.
 If an infection is present, they may choose to treat the infection first, drain the cyst, and then surgically remove it.

 The good news is, your dog will likely recover from a cyst promptly.
 You will need to keep the area clean, avoiding baths until the vet gives you the green light, and you may also need to utilize an Elizabethan collar.
 Although it is worth noting, it is not uncommon for new cysts to appear.

 Nothing beats hearing the experiences of other dog owners and getting your questions answered by trained medical professionals.
-To find out more, visit our guide to Cyst Removal in Dogs.

 How Are Cysts Similar in Dogs, Humans and Other Pets?